wpmetabox/docs/_docs/cloning-fields.md

 `add_button`|The text for **Add more** clone button.
 Optional.
 Default "+ Add more".
 `clone_default`|Clone the default value of fields? `true` or `false` (default).
 `sort_clone`|Allow to drag-and-drop sort clones. `true` or `false` (default).
 See the following screenshot.
+`clone_as_multiple`| Whether to store cloned values in multiple rows in the database?
+[See this post](https://metabox.io/introducing-clone-as-multiple-feature/) for examples.

 ![drag and drop](https://i.imgur.com/RJBgw6m.png)